Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Abstract

 \section{Abstract}

-Dynamic decision making under distributional shifts is of fundamental interest in theory and applications of reinforcement learning: The distribution of the environment on which the data is collected can differ from that of the environment on which the model is deployed.
+Dynamic decision-making under distributional shifts is of fundamental interest in theory and applications of reinforcement learning: The distribution of the environment in which the data is collected can differ from that of the environment in which the model is deployed.
 This paper presents two novel model-free algorithms, namely the distributionally robust Q-learning and its variance-reduced counterpart, that can effectively learn a robust policy despite distributional shifts.
-These algorithms are designed to efficiently approximate the $q$-function of an infinite-horizon $\gamma$-discounted robust Markov decision process with Kullback-Leibler uncertainty set to an entry-wise $\epsilon$-degree of precision.
+These algorithms are designed to efficiently approximate the $q$-function of an infinite-horizon $\gamma$-discounted robust Markov decision process with Kullback-Leibler ambiguity set to an entry-wise $\epsilon$-degree of precision.
 Further, the variance-reduced distributionally robust Q-learning combines the synchronous Q-learning with variance-reduction techniques to enhance its performance.
-Consequently, we establish that it attains a minmax sample complexity upper bound of $\tilde O(|S||A|(1-\gamma)^{-4}\epsilon^{-2})$, where $S$ and $A$ denote the state and action spaces.
-This is the first complexity result that is independent of the uncertainty size $\delta$, thereby providing new complexity theoretic insights.
+Consequently, we establish that it attains a minimax sample complexity upper bound of $\tilde O(|\bd{S}||\bd{A}|(1-\gamma)^{-4}\epsilon^{-2})$, where $\bd{S}$ and $\bd{A}$ denote the state and action spaces.
+This is the first complexity result that is independent of the ambiguity size $\delta$, thereby providing new complexity theoretic insights.
 Additionally, a series of numerical experiments confirm the theoretical findings and the efficiency of the algorithms in handling distributional shifts.